Why Auto ApproveResourcesFAQ

 4. Look at the difference in your car’s value and what you owe at the end of each year.
 Based on this, determine how much gap insurance will save you in the event of a disaster.

-Gap insurance ultimately covers what collision and comprehensive insurance do not cover, and can protect you from depreciation.
+Gap insurance is designed to cover what collision and comprehensive insurance do not cover, and can protect you against depreciation.

 More Resources